The Zanchetta affair (Part 1): the bishop’s rise

 August 22, 2022

 [On March 4, 2022, Bishop Gustavo Zanchetta, former bishop of Nueva Orán, Argentina, and assessor of the Administration of the Patrimony of the Apostolic See, was convicted of sexually abusing two seminarians.
-As the sixth-month anniversary of the verdict approaches, Catholic World News begins an in-depth look at the case.]
+Catholic World News begins an in-depth retrospective of the case.]

 San Ramón de la Nueva Orán is a remote city in Salta Province in northern Argentina, close to the Bolivian border (map).
 Located over a thousand miles from Buenos Aires, the nation’s capital, San Ramón de la Nueva Orán is 175 miles from the provincial capital, also named Salta.